Comparison of Post-Incident Support Plans

 Does the Network have an emergency response plan?

 Yes.
 We call it “Boots on the Ground.”
-In the event that the member is involved in a self-defense incident, has been arrested and has yet to obtain counsel, the Network will immediately dispatch a representative to your location, if needed, to work with you and your family to obtain legal representation.
+If you are a member and are involved in a self-defense incident, have been arrested and have yet to obtain counsel, the Network will immediately dispatch a representative to your location, if needed, to work with you and your family to obtain legal representation.
 The “Boots on the Ground” emergency contact number is my personal cell phone number.
 You call it and I will answer, or if I am not immediately available, I will call back as soon as I get the message.
 This number is on the back of all Network membership cards.
-It is for use during non-office hours; if you are a member and your need arises between 9 a.m. and 4 p.m.
+It is for use outside of office hours.
+If you are a member and your need arises between 9 a.m. and 5 p.m.
 (Pacific time zone), you should call the Network office at 360-978-5200.

 Will you work cooperatively with other companies?

 Having an insurance policy or a pre-paid legal plan does not affect the member benefits and support we extend.
 If you have a pre-paid legal program and choose to use them for your defense, your attorney fees will be covered by the pre-paid legal plan.
 We can provide money for experts, consultants, and other costs of putting on a vigorous defense.